 - Set up your free Zola wedding website.

 - Pick your website design from our hundreds of gorgeous options (literally).
 You can even match your website to your save the dates and invitations in Step 10 and 12 below.

-- Begin customizing your design with photographs, stories, and any wedding details you already have in mind.
+- Begin customizing your design with photography, stories, and any wedding details you already have in mind.

 - Create a custom website domain for a small fee.

 - Complete each section before finally making it public and searchable for your guests.
 Continue to add to your website as you nail down more specifics.

 See our guide for How To Create A Wedding Website